shawngib/project-stig/readme.md

 * Windows 2016
 * Windows 2019

-Not yet supported by this proejct are:
+Not yet supported by this project are:
 * Ubuntu 18.04
 * Ubuntu 16.04
 * RHEL 7.6, 7.7